Aller au contenu

 </ul>

-These parameters are exposed to templates via the query object.
+They are available in templates via the query object.

 Handlebars example